-- 1. There is no change in water use. - 2.
-The groundwater study indicates that adequate recharge will occur even with the additional impervious area. - 3.
-The application is consistent with the criteria for the issuance of a special use permit.
+1. There is no change in permitted water use.

+2. The application is consistent with the criteria for the issuance of a special use permit.

 Factors unfavorable to this request include:

 1. If the Board of Supervisors disagrees with the staff interpretation of the meaning and intent of the Comprehensive Plan, this application may be considered inconsistent with the Comprehensive Plan.